17 June 2021

 BA and the salesperson can work with a pre-made checklist of what’s necessary for your company to deliver without compromise.
 You want to reach a shared understanding of what’s the vision, the needs and requirements, and technological expectations.

-Two strategic questions for the go
+Business analysis in sales – two strategic questions for the go

 Let’s remember that business analysis also helps your company find optimal projects to work on.
 Keep in mind these two revealing questions when you carry on: